JohnAdriaan/Edison/README.md

 ![GPS Summary](Images/GPS.png)

 ### GPS Buttons
-The program offers a number of screens that can be scrolled through by the UART Block's joystick.
+The program offers a number of screens that can be scrolled through by the OLED Block's joystick.
 As GPS information is received, the current screen is automatically updated with the latest information - which could be blank if not enough satellites are currently visible!
 * To 'freeze' or 'unfreeze' the current data set, press Button A.
   * The display will be inverted, to show that the data is 'frozen'.
   * The screens can still be scrolled through to see the data at that instant in time.